kwakwak/wscouting/README.md

 * Get a list of Soundtrack's from cloud and display them using NgRepeat.

-With little animations and CSS.
+With some animations and CSS.